SAIS-S2S-Technology/Roadmap/README.md

 Our website will be coming in September 2018 to saistechnology.com.

-We look forward to an exciting collaboration to advance how policy students can learn about technology.
+We look forward to an exciting collaboration to advance education and solve hard problems at the intersection of technology and global policy.